-- Cloud Administrators, the oneadmin account is created the first time OpenNebula is started using the ONE_AUTH data. oneadmin has enough privileges to perform any operation on any object.
-Any other user in the oneadmin group has the same privileges as oneadmin - Infrastructure User accounts may access most of the functionality offered by OpenNebula to manage resources. - Group Administrators accounts manage a limited set of resources and users. - Users access a simplified Sunstone view with limited actions to create new VMs, and perform basic life cycle operations. - Public users can only access OpenNebula through a public API (EC2), hence they can only use a limited set of functionality and can not access the xml-rpc API directly (nor any application using it like the CLI or Sunstone) - User serveradmin is also created the first time OpenNebula is started.
-Its password is created randomly, and this account is used by the Sunstone and EC2 servers to interact with OpenNebula.
+- Cloud Administrators, the oneadmin account is created the first time OpenNebula is started using the ONE\AUTH data. oneadmin has enough privileges to perform any operation on any object.
+Any other user in the oneadmin group has the same privileges as oneadmin - Infrastructure User accounts may access most of the functionality offered by OpenNebula to manage resources. - Group Administrators accounts manage a limited set of resources and users. - Users access a simplified Sunstone view with limited actions to create new VMs, and perform basic life cycle operations. - User serveradmin is also created the first time OpenNebula is started.
+Its password is created randomly, and this account is used by the Sunstone server to interact with OpenNebula.